8 ways for auto repair shops to get customer feedback

 - Claim your business on Google.
 The largest search engine is often the first place where prospects will learn about your business.
 This is a critical phase in the customer’s decision about which auto shop they choose.
 By claiming your Google My Business profile for free, you can list your website, phone number, address, and respond to reviews.

 - Put a whiteboard or chalkboard in your waiting room.
 On this board, try experimenting with different questions or phrases, such as: “Complete this sentence, one way [insert your automotive business name] could make me an even happier customer is by ________.” or “What word comes to mind when you think of our service?”

 - Don’t like email?
 Use Twitter to keep it short.
 Chances are, many of your customers are scrolling through tweets on their phone as they wait.
 So, create a Twitter account, put your handle on a noticeboard, and ask customers for feedback on Twitter.
 The character limit is 140 (for now) so it’s guaranteed to be short and (hopefully) sweet.

 Try implementing one of these ideas and widen the communication access to your customers today.
 If you need help building a customer list, collecting contact information, and collecting customer feedback, request a free demo of Womply CRM by completing the form below.

 Did you enjoy “8 ways for auto repair shops to get customer feedback”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.